fateen/azure-docs/articles/sql-database/sql-database-long-term-retention.md

     A: No, not currently.
 13. Q: Is it possible to have multiple Schedules (Daily, Weekly, Monthly, Yearly) within a SQL Retention Policy.

-    A: No, this is only available for Virtal Machine backups at this time.
+    A: No, this is only available for Virtual Machine backups at this time.
 14. Q. What if we set up long-term backup retention on a database that is an active geo-replication secondary?

     A: Currently we don't take backups on replicas, and therefore, there is no option for long-term backup retention on secondaries.
 However, it is important for a customer to set up long-term backup retention on an active geo-replication secondary for these reasons: